 The hyenas parade themselves in a way similar to goose stepping nazis.
 Most will not pick on this but may unsettle.

 The idea of a threat coming from within a family/from someone seemingly trustworthy may disturb/frighten young children

 The lions' roars may scare very young children

 Unlikely to be rated G today.

-Suggested MPAA rating: PG for sequences of violence and peril, thematic material, some rude humor, and brief suggestive content.
+Suggested MPAA rating: PG for some frightening images including peril, thematic material, some mild rude humor, and brief suggestive reference.